aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/relativeverticalsize/_index.md

 ---
 title: RelativeVerticalSize
 linktitle: RelativeVerticalSize
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Specifies relatively to what the height of a shape or a text frame is calculated vertically in Java.
 type: docs
-weight: 483
+weight: 494
 url: /java/com.aspose.words/relativeverticalsize/
 ---